-- Hearty protein packed meals: Such a Turkey Burgers, Healthy Turkey Meatloaf, Turkey Chili, or this Veggie Chicken Pizza Bake.
+- Serve it with some protein such as Turkey Burgers, Healthy Turkey Meatloaf, Turkey Chili, or this Veggie Chicken Pizza Bake.

-- Pasta dishes: Like Chicken Pad Thai, Butternut Squash Mac and Cheese, or Creamy Cauliflower Gnocchi.
+- Enjoy it alongside some Chicken Pad Thai, Butternut Squash Mac and Cheese, or Creamy Cauliflower Gnocchi.

-- Soups: Such as Creamy Tomato Soup, Roasted Butternut Squash Soup, Lentil Soup, or Creamy Asparagus Soup.
+- Pair it with a comforting soup such as Creamy Tomato Soup, Roasted Butternut Squash Soup, Lentil Soup, or Creamy Asparagus Soup.

-If you are looking for more quick and healthy salad recipes, here are some of my favorites that I Make all the time!
+If you are looking for more quick and healthy kale recipes, here are some of my favorites.

 - Kale Brussel Sprout Salad With Lemon Shallot Vinaigrette

 - Autumn Chopped Kale Salad With Quinoa